clarinsi/bilateral-srl/README.md

 ## Data

-The data used for benchmarking various SRL tools was produced during the Croatian-Slovene bilateral project (Institute of Language and Linguistics, Zagreb, Jožef Stefan Institute, Ljubljana, further details to be added).
+The data annotation used for benchmarking various SRL tools was coordinated during the Croatian-Slovene bilateral project (Institute of Language and Linguistics, Zagreb, Jožef Stefan Institute, Ljubljana).
+The Slovene data was annotated inside the "ARRS J6-8256: Nova slovnica sodobne standardne slovenščine: viri in metode" project.

 The Croatian and Slovene datasets, which are parts of standard training corpora for Croatian (hr500k) and Slovene (ssj500k) are available in ```data/sl``` and ```data/hr```.
 For now, each dataset is split in training:testing data only (dev to be added when will become necessary), following a 8:2 ratio.

 ## mate-tools